degod/task-manager/README.md

 8. **Accessing the application:**

 - The application should now be running on your local environment.
-- Navigate to `http://petshop-api.test` in your browser to access the application.
+- Navigate to `http://task-manager.test` in your browser to access the application.
-- For API documentation, visit `http://petshop-api.test/api/documentation#/`.
-- To access the database, go to `http://petshop-api.test:8001/`.
+- To access the database, go to `http://task-manager.test:8001/`.

 ## Contributing